 - High blood pressure and Tachycardia i.e. very fast heart beat rate

 - High cholesterol that causes blockage for the blood to circulate throughout the body.

 - Stress, anxiety and depression

 - Severe anemia

 All the emotional and stress factors bring about the over-production of sebum and since your nose is a large pore vessel it suffers from enormous oil buildups mostly in the form of acne.
-These stress factors can be classified as:

 - Chronic anxiety